 Single head sunflowers (Mammoth and Sunspot) produce one, large to downright giant (14"!) bloom.
 Because these sunflowers produce only one big bloom, successively sow once or twice more, every 4 weeks for continual color.
 If you plan to use these as cut flowers, a tighter spacing of 6" rather than 1' produces longer stems but slightly smaller flowers.

-Multi-branching types (Drop Dead Red, Elves Blend, Evening Sun, Florist's Sunny Bouquet, Goldy Honey Bear, Heirloom Beauties, Lemon Queen, Moulin Rouge, Shock-O-Lat, Teddy Bear, Two Queens, Vanilla Ice) branch out to display many smaller blooms over a longer period.
+Multi-branching types (Drop Dead Red, Elves Blend, Evening Sun, Florist's Sunny Bouquet, Goldy Honey Bear, Heirloom Beauties, Lemon Queen, Rouge Royale, Shock-O-Lat, Teddy Bear, Two Queens, Vanilla Ice) branch out to display many smaller blooms over a longer period.
 Give them 1 ½'-2' of space and enjoy their longer bloom period, which is further extended with deadheading or successive sowing.

 Speaking of cut flowers, you'll get the longest vase life out of sunflowers by harvesting them in the morning and choosing flowers that have only a couple of petals that are beginning to lift off the center disk.
 I love this stage; the flowers look like they are winking at me!
 Don't forget that a clean vase and frequent water changes are key to the life of any cut flower.
 More tips for Making Cut Flowers Last Longer.